booyaa/singinx/README.md

 This might be a useful project if:

 - you need a place to spin up and test nginx configs
+- you haven't seen an nginx image used without a `Dockerfile`
 - you've never linked containers together using docker compose
 - you need a super simple example of sinatra app that's wired up correctly to rackup.